top of page

 Dalawang babae (mag-ina) at kapwa

-This is a mother daughter storytelling of past, present, and future Filipino/a/x experiences in the homeland and abroad.
+This is a mother-daughter story of past, present, and future Filipino/a/x experiences in the homeland and abroad.
 Anchored from Malaya Ulan's poetry, we devised movements inspired from Ntozake Shange's work of using autoethnographic poetry as script.
 We used embodied research to archive sounds, gestures, lost histories, and new evolving histories.
 We collaborate with Brandon's digital work and images of his own memories of the homeland.

 Ili ili tulog (Rock a bye baby, sleep now)